isabella232/MCW-Template-Cloud-Workshop/Whiteboad design session/WDS trainer guide - Title xxx.md

 Directions: With all participants at your table:

-1. Identify any customer needs that are not addressed with the proposed solution.
+1. Identify any customer needs that are not addressed with the proposed solution

-2. Identify the benefits of your solution.
+2. Identify the benefits of your solution

-3. Determine how you will respond to the customer's objections.
+3. Determine how you will respond to the customer's objections

 Prepare a 15-minute chalk-talk style presentation to the customer.